OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-The effect involves a card that expands to reveal more content when hovered over.
-This example uses plain CSS, but could easily be adapted to Tailwind CSS.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This technique utilizes CSS transitions and the `max-height` property to achieve the animation without JavaScript.
+While this example uses plain CSS, the concepts can be easily adapted for use with frameworks like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The styling uses a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
-The card initially shows a smaller version of its content.
-On hover, the card expands vertically, revealing hidden content.
-A subtle shadow effect is also added for enhanced visual appeal.
+The card consists of a container div with a fixed height.
+Inside, we have another div containing the main content (initially visible) and a hidden section that will be revealed on hover.
+We use `max-height` and CSS transitions to smoothly animate the height change on hover.
+The hidden content initially has `overflow: hidden`, preventing it from overflowing the container, and `max-height: 0`.
+On hover, `max-height` is changed to a value that allows the full content to be displayed, creating the expansion effect.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>